quale-lang/quale/docs/guide.md

 be defined in standard library of quale.
 We will assume it as a black box for now.
 The first `let` statement creates a qubit in state zero.
 We can represent 0 as either a classical bit 0 or a qubit in state zero (represented as |0〉).
 The type determines whether it will be a bit or a qbit.
+There is also a verbose way to write qubit states similar to how binaries and octals values are written.
+The syntax for that is `0q($\alpha$, $\beta$)`, where `$\alpha$` and `$\beta$` are probability amplitudes for basis vectors |0〉 and |1〉.
+Say for a zero state qubit which has amplitude 1 for |0〉 and 0 for |1〉, we write `0q(1, 0)`.

 The second `let` calls the Hadamard function and receives a qubit in superposition.
 Notice that, `superpositioned` is inferred to be of qbit type (`toss`'s return type is qbit and superpositioned is returned), so there wouldn't be a measurement operator here.

 This pretty much covers the program for a fair coin toss.
 We create a qubit in state 0 and then put that qubit in superposition, followed by a measurement of